Skip to Main Content

 Key takeaways

-• Credits are the opposite of discount points, which cost you more upfront, but lower your interest rate.
+• Mortgage lender credits are the opposite of discount points, which cost you more upfront but lower your interest rate.

 • It might make sense to take a credit in certain situations, such as refinancing.
 It might even be necessary if you need to meet a lender's reserve requirements.

 A mortgage lender credit gives you a break on closing costs, but it isn’t free money.
-Before accepting a lender credit, learn how credits work and what a credit means for your mortgage and costs overall.
+Before accepting a lender credit, learn how credits work and what they mean for your mortgage and overall costs.

 What is a lender credit?

-The credit can only go toward closing costs; it can’t apply to your down payment or any other financial moves related to the mortgage, such as paying down debt to lower your debt-to-income (DTI) ratio.
+A lender credit on a mortgage can only go toward closing costs; it can’t apply to your down payment or any other financial moves related to the mortgage, such as paying down debt to lower your debt-to-income (DTI) ratio.

 Lender credits vs. points